 Laura Nieto Silvente is a managing associate of Cases & Lacambra and a member of the banking and finance practice in the Andorran office.
 Laura specialises in banking and financial regulation, having in-depth understanding of the asset management industry.
 She has extensive experience advising credit institutions and investment services firms in the legal framework and regulatory environment applicable to entities subject to prudential supervision, especially in the provision of financial and investment services.
 Her practice includes the pre-contracting, contracting and post-contracting of financial instruments and structured products, as well as global legal advice on netting market agreements and financial collateral arrangements.
-She has also developed projects relating to compliance with AML, market abuse ("MAR"), investor protection ("MiFID"), data protection and CRDIV-CRR regulations, including corporate governance and solvency/capital requirements.
+She has also developed projects relating to compliance with AML, market abuse (MAR), investor protection (MiFID), data protection and CRDIV-CRR regulations, including corporate governance and solvency/capital requirements.

-Cases & Lacambra 3-5 Carrer Manel Cerqueda AD700 - Escaldes-Engordany Andorra Tel: +376 728 001
+Cases & Lacambra C/Manel Cerqueda i Escaler 3-5, Escaldes-Engordany Andorra Tel: +376 728 001